 Compression of the tumor on local structures, especially the nerves of the eyes, can cause:

 - Blurred vision

 Insufficient levels of gonadotropins

-- In men: impotence , reduced size of testes, decreased production of sperm, infertility , breast enlargement, reduced muscle mass, loss or reduction in male characteristics (eg, beard growth)
+- In men—erectile dysfunction, reduced size of testes, decreased production of sperm, infertility, breast enlargement, reduced muscle mass, loss or reduction in male characteristics like beard growth

 Insufficient levels of growth hormone

 - In adults—weakness, obesity, reduced cardiac output, low blood sugar levels, and reduced exercise tolerance

 - Insufficient levels of thyroid-stimulating hormones can lead to:

 - Underactive adrenal gland, which causes low blood pressure, low blood sugar , fatigue, weight loss, vomiting, and low stress tolerance (this can be life-threatening)

 - In women—missed periods, infertility, and milk secretion